hexcamp/hexcamp-dev-blog/content/posts/2025-07-16-search-experiment/index.md

 ```

 That will create a WARC file with just the pages from the specified website.

+The download server from Common Crawl is severely rate-limited to prevent abuse, but it seems to work for a smaller experiment such as this.

 For my initial demo, I decided it would be useful to capture the latest crawl for the community associations in Victoria and Saanich.